kawacode/gorequest/README.md

-	bot.HttpRequest.Request.ReadResponseBody = true                                  // Used to read the body from the server. bot.HttpRequest.Request.ReadResponseCookies = true                                  // Used to read the cookies from the server. bot.HttpRequest.Request.ReadResponseHeaders = true                                  // Used to read the headers from the server. bot.HttpRequest.Request.InsecureSkipVerify = true // Turn on debugging mode. bot.HttpRequest.Request.Headers = map[string]string{        // Used to add headers to the request.
+	bot.HttpRequest.Request.ReadResponseBody = true                                  // Used to read the body from the server. bot.HttpRequest.Request.ReadResponseCookies = true                                  // Used to read the cookies from the server. bot.HttpRequest.Request.ReadResponseHeaders = true                                  // Used to read the headers from the server. bot.HttpRequest.Request.ClientSpec = "<YourFingerprintbyteOrJa3>" // Your Fingerprint byte or Ja3 it is recommended to use Fingerprint byte bot.HttpRequest.Request.Client = gotools.GetHelloClient("HelloCustom") // The Client
+	bot.HttpRequest.Request.InsecureSkipVerify = true // Turn on debugging mode.
+	bot.HttpRequest.Request.Headers = map[string]string{        // Used to add headers to the request.
 		"Content-Type": "application/json",